ADarkJourney/venatori/notes.md

 # The Aeternus
 _(from latin for etnernal: aeternus)_
-A race of immortal beings.
+A race of immortal beings - or seemingly so - they do not age, nor do they die from sickness or disease - but they can be killed.
 They are the overlords to most of the worlds supernatural beings.
+Because of their long life Aeternus control their population - one full blooded child per couple per 100 years.

+An Aeternus stops aging upon completely the Ad Aetatem (coming of age) ritual, which is usually held around a quarter of a century old.

 # Dimiaeter
 _(from latin for half and eternal: dimidius)_ Dimiaeter are half Aeternus and half human.
 They are a rare speices as most female Aeternus do not fraternize with male humans.
 Under most circumstances  female human is unable to carry a dimiaeter to full term, but it has been known to happen on a VERY rare occassion.
+Dimiaeter are not usually immortal, they have longer than human lives

+Dimiaeter living with Aeternus preform the Ad Aetatem, this is typically the indicator as to their immortal or their extended life cycle.
+Approximately one in every 1000 Dimiaeter are immortal.
+The ritural is preformed at the age of 18 for all Dimiaeter.

 # The Venatori
 _(from latin for hunter: venator)_
 A group that is an extension of The Aeternus to police and patrol the supernatural creatures.
-The Venatori are made up of humans who have been trained to deal with supernatural creatures.
-Typically all Venatori are human or Aeternus.
+The Venatori are made up of  Aeternus and humans who have been trained to deal with supernatural creatures.
 However on occassion other supernatural beings become part of the Venatori.

 # Scrin
 _(from latin for achivist: Scriniarii)_